 - ‘Rebels’ sounds dark and powerful, with a MUSE-touch.

 - ‘Under The Oak Tree’ is heavy and melancholic, with beautiful hurdy-gurdy melodies, but not as many as to turn too folky.

-- ‘Hedonia’ has a folky temper, emphasised by its Swiss German lyrics, which I really wish I could understand – but becomes heavier and more experimental throughout its over seven minutes.
+- ‘Hedonia’ has a folky temper, emphasized by its Swiss-German lyrics, which I really wish I could understand – but becomes heavier and more experimental throughout its over seven minutes.